yairchu/yairchu.github.io/site/posts/split-merge-to-smaller-pieces.md

 Apply it to advance towards your complete merge in smaller, testable pieces.

+*Update:* I learned about the [`git-imerge` tool](https://github.com/mhagger/git-imerge) which aims to do exactly what I suggest here.
+I will give it a try and will update this post subsequently!

 Notes:

 * This process works well when we commit often in small commits.